A Simple Discretization Scheme for Gain Matrix Conditioning: METHODOLOGY: BINNING THE GAINS

 By substituting Eq. (\ref{eqn:RGA_buckets}) into Eq. (\ref{eqn:relative_change}), the $B_0$ terms cancel out and we get $ \delta_{\max} = \frac{\RGA^{-1}}{2 - \RGA^{-1}} \times 100\%$.
 The maximum relative gain change percentage as a function of RGA choice is shown in Figure \ref{fig:changepercent}.
 For an RGA choice of 12, the largest relative gain change percentage would have an upper bound of 4.34\%, where the 0.9583 midpoint gain is adjusted to either $B_1=0.9167$ or to $B_0 = 1.0$.

-The selected RGA threshold builds a binning structure for the typical move scaled model gains to be fitted into.
-There is no iteration, and when new gains are added to the gain matrix, they are adjusted to the existing structure, rather than iteratively adjusting the entire matrix of gains.
-It is also important to note that only the gains that cause $2 \times 2$ matrices to exceed the $\textsc{RGA}$ threshold need to be adjusted, and all others can be left as-is.
+The selected RGA threshold builds a binning structure for gains to be fitted into.
+Note that applying the binning algorithm in a single pass over all gains will honor the RGA threshold for all 2x2 submatrices.
+Unlike the traditional method, we do not need to inspect individual submatrices and iteratively adjust the entire matrix to maintain the RGA threshold.
+If new gains are added to the gain matrix at a later time (e.g. controller revamps), they are simply adjusted to the existing binned structure.
+However, if certain gain values must be preserved (e.g. mass balance constraints), users can choose to adjust only the gains in submatrices that exceed the RGA threshold.
+All other gains can be left as-is.

 The binning procedure is applied to the scaled gain matrix, $G'$ in Eq. (\ref{eqn:ssgain_scaled}) to obtain binned gains $\widehat{G}$ as shown in Eq. (\ref{eqn:ssgain_binned}).
 CV1-MV2 was adjusted by 2.5\% and CV2-MV2 by 1.4\%.